interplanaria/bit/README.md

 ## Who is this for?

 - **Application protocol developers:** Application developers can create their own protocol AND create URI schemes for referencing various data objects produced from their protocol transactions.
-- **Service providers:** Service providers (Not to be confused with application developers) can implement the protocols and connect their service nods to the global router for discovery.
+- **Service providers:** Service providers (Not to be confused with application developers) are those who actually implement the application protocols to store and deliver a filtered version of Bitcoin.
+Service providers can connect their service nodes to the global router for discovery.
+An application developer may also decide to be a service provider, but this is not mandatory.
-- **Agents:** Agents can parse the blockchain with the protocol to get more information about all the protocols and the global namespace.
+- **Agents:** Agents like [Planaria](https://docs.planaria.network) can crawl and parse the blockchain utilizing the URI scheme to get more networked information about all the protocols and the global namespace.
 - **Browsers:** A browser can use the bit:// protocol to render the Bitcoin universe to end-users.